Meeting and surpassing all audience expectations every day.

 The American people want candidates like McCain.

-According to Gallup, when you get further into the numbers, the Democrats favor one party rule far more than Republicans, 49% to 36%.
+According to Gallup, when you get further into the numbers, the Democrats favor one-party rule far more than Republicans, 49% to 36%.

 And yet we're always told it's the Republicans who want to govern with an iron fist.

-Of course, historically, Democrats have always had a thing for third world strongman style government like Stalin, Castro, Hugo Chavez, as a Democrats that admire those guys.
+Of course, historically, Democrats have always had a thing for third-world strongman-style government, like Stalin, Castro, Hugo Chavez as a Democrats that admire those guys.

 It's the media.

-They'll go all groupy when they sit down and interview dictators.
+They go all groupy when they sit down and interview dictators.

 So isn't it amazing?

-The right track, wrong track, firmly now in support of Obama, the Clinton bump, the American people think Obama's the best guy to do the economy.
+The Clinton bump, the American people think Obama's the best guy to do the economy.

-See, Romney doesn't.
+But you see, Romney doesn't.

 Romney didn't care.